YZ-Cai/NNDL-final-PJ/task1/README.md

 Based on ResNet-18 model, we compare the following three different methods:

-- **Unsupervised Pretrain**.
-We use [SimCLR](https://proceedings.mlr.press/v119/chen20j/chen20j.pdf) built upon ResNet-18 for unsupervised pretraining on [ImageNet](https://www.image-net.org), and the source codes come from a [pytorch implementation](https://github.com/sthalles/SimCLR).
+- **Self-supervised Pretrain**.
+We use [SimCLR](https://proceedings.mlr.press/v119/chen20j/chen20j.pdf) built upon ResNet-18 for self-supervised pretraining on [ImageNet](https://www.image-net.org), and the source codes come from a [pytorch implementation](https://github.com/sthalles/SimCLR).
 Based on the features from the last linear layer of the pretrained model, we train a linear classifier on CIFAR-100.
 - **Supervised Pretrain**.
 The supervised pretrained ResNet-18 model on [ImageNet](https://www.image-net.org) comes from [pretrained-models.pytorch](https://github.com/Cadene/pretrained-models.pytorch).
 Based on the features from the last linear layer of the pretrained model, we train a linear classifier on CIFAR-100.
 - **Supervised Model**.
 We directly train the ResNet-18 model on CIFAR-100.